abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoids are simpler than categories.
 A monoid is defined by a collection (set) of elements and an operation that allows us to combine two element and produce a third one of the same kind.

-Let's take our familiar colourful balls.
+Let's take our familiar colorful balls.

 ![Balls](balls.svg)